 Certain medications can cause nails to become discoloured as a side-effect.
 One of these is mepacrine, an antimalarial that a small percentage of people with lupus may be taking.

 Fingernails that are half white and half brown (brown near the tips) can be a sign of kidney failure.
 It is estimated that this may occur in up to 40% of people with kidney failure.
-Around 1-3 people with SLE develop kidney disease (lupus nephritis) as a symptom.
+Around 1 in 3 people with SLE develop kidney disease (lupus nephritis) as a symptom.
 You can learn more about lupus and the kidneys in our booklet HERE.

 Other potential causes of nail discolouration include thyroid disease, pregnancy, malnutrition and frequent use of nail varnish.